PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

 ### Install the CPU version of PaddlePaddle

-* Currently, only the CPU version of PaddlePaddle is supported in the MacOS environment.
+* Currently, only the CPU version of PaddlePaddle is supported in the macOS environment.
 Please use the following command to install PaddlePaddle：

   ```
   conda install paddlepaddle==2.6.0 --channel https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/Paddle/